Frequently Asked Questions

 We encourage you to consider asking a non-math/science teacher for the second letter of recommendation.
 If both of your letters come from math and science teachers, we might get a rather one-dimensional view of you.
 Think about asking your English or history teacher, even if you didn’t make your best grades in those classes, since those teachers can provide us with a different perspective.
-But if you’d like both of your letters to come from math and science teachers, that is perfectly fine—don’t worry about it.
+But if you’d like both of your letters to come from math and science teachers, that is perfectly fine!

 How strict are the 500 and 300 word limits on the essays?

 In the past, we have not been too strict about the essay length but we do expect you to abide by these guidelines as closely as possible.
 If you go over by a few words, it’s not an issue.
 However, we ask that you adhere to the word counts as closely as possible.